The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 Known to produce Léognan's most voluminous and expressive white wine, Larrivet Haut-Brion has gained in freshness, precision and aromatic complexity since the arrival of Mr Lemoine (cellar master from Montrose), advised by Mr Derenoncourt, and vinifications in ovoid vats.

-The white wine of Latour-Martillac, aromatic, of good straightness and excellent ageing potential, is one of the most regular and interesting of the appellation.
+The white wine of Latour-Martillac, aromatic, of beautiful straightness and excellent keeping, is one of the most regular and interesting of the appellation, which moreover holds up formidably well to aging (10 years and more).

 Rated 92/100 by Antonio Galloni (Vinous) « The 2018 is delicate and so precise, with tons of sheer style.
 Bright saline notes run through the textured, vibrant finish. » (April 2021)